pythagora-north/i18n_uno/README.md

 # i18nUno

 i18nUno is a gem that helps you translate your Rails application into any language you choose.
 It utilizes the OpenAI API for translations and supports over 100 languages.
-It's easy to use, and by implementing Git hooks, you can set it up to automatically add new translations or delete old ones as a pre-commit hook.
+It's easy to use, and by implementing Git hooks, you can set it up to automatically add new translations or delete old ones via a pre-commit hook.

 ## Installation